3d-pli/SLIX/README.md

 - The [direction maps](#direction-angles) show the in-plane direction angles of the nerve fibers for up to three different crossing fibers.
 The fiber directions can be represented by a colored vector map, as described in the [tutorial](#tutorial) below.

 With [`SLIXLineplotParameterGenerator`](#evaluation-of-sli-profiles), it is possible to evaluate individual SLI profiles and compute characteristics such as the number of peaks, their positions, and in-plane fiber direction angles.
 For a given SLI image stack, [`SLIXParameterGenerator`](#generation-of-parameter-maps) computes the desired parameter maps for all image pixels.

+## System recommendations
+- Operating System: Windows, Linux, MacOS
+- Python version: Python 3.6+
+- Processor: At least four threads if executed on CPU only
+- RAM: 8 GiB or more
+- (optional GPU: NVIDIA GPU supported by CUDA 9.0+)

 ## Installation of SLIX